 All product shipping to Polaris facilities must be marked with the country of origin in accordance with U.S. regulations.
 If the article is produced with goods from multiple countries of origin, U.S. Regulations must be followed to determine the marking requirements.
 Product and cartons must be clearly and legibly marked with the complete name of the country of origin in English.
-If countries not considered to be the origin are also marked on the carton or product, the country or origin marking must be distinguished to avoid confusion.
+If country of origin marking is on the outer carton and the carton contains products with various countries of origin the Supplier must somehow distinguish so that the country of origin is obvious for each of the specific products.
 See below guideline for further explanation and direct any questions you may have to import.operations@polaris.com.